tinuva/SDRPlusPlusBrown/docs/index.md

 ## Bundled FT8 decoder

-Borrowed from great [MSHV project](http://lz2hv.org/mshv), stripped out of the Qt-specific code, made lightweight, keeping the spirit of Fortran legacy but with C++ syntax, this pure decoder currently supports FT4/FT8 simultaneous decoding.
+Borrowed from great [MSHV project](http://lz2hv.org/mshv), stripped out of the Qt-specific code, made lightweight, keeping the spirit of Fortran legacy but with C++ syntax, this pure decoder currently supports FT4 and FT8 modes.
-You enter your location, and you get decodes instantly, they are grouped by the distance.
+You enter your location, and you get decodes grouped by the distance.
-You can even tune to the band elsewhere, it will keep decoding.
+You can even tune on the other frequency, it will keep decoding, while it's within the SDR wideband.
-Using this decoder, you can immediately see the band condition and your antenna performance, because FT8-addicted ham operators are always on the air.
-Simultaneous FT4 / FT8 decoding is supported.
+Using this decoder, you can immediately see the band condition and your antenna performance, because FT8-addicted ham operators are always on the air and fill it with their signals.
+Simultaneous FT4/FT8 decoding is supported.
 Decoder is implemented as standalone executable.
-Detection of secondary streams (appearing during DX expedtions) is planned.
+Detection of secondary streams
+(appearing during DX expedtions) is planned.

 ![](ft8-decodes.jpg)